interrogator/corpkit/doc_interrogate.md

 > `JJ > (NP <<# /book/)`

 Notice that here, we have a different kind of operator.
-The `<<` operator means that the node on the right does not need to be a child, but can be a descendent. the `#` means `head`---that is, in SFL, it matches the `Thing` in a Nominal Group.
+The `<<` operator means that the node on the right does not need to be a child, but can be a descendent. the `#` means `head`&mdash;that is, in SFL, it matches the `Thing` in a Nominal Group.

 If we wanted to also match `magazine` or `newspaper`, there are a few different approaches.
 One way would be to use `|` as an operator meaning `or`: